A U.S. airstrike appears to have taken out the public face of ISIS. Here's what we know about Jihadi John.

 1. He had a Western-style upbringing.

-Emwazi was born in Kuwait in 1988 and moved to London with his parents and sister when he was six.
+Mohammed Emwazi was born in Kuwait in 1988 and moved to London with his parents and sister when he was six.
 His dad drove taxis and his stay-at-home mom took care of Emwazi and his sister.
 People that grew up with him say that he was the classic “boy next door,” was popular and a fan of football, pop music and The Simpsons.

-Emwazi graduated from the University of Westminister in London in 2009 with a degree in computer programming.
+Emwazi graduated from the University of Westminster in London in 2009 with a degree in computer programming.
 Three years later, he was a member of ISIS in Syria.
 ISIS relies on new media and the Internet to spread their message to Western countries where they don’t have a direct physical presence, and Emwazi’s computer skills would have been viewed as a valuable trait.

 3. Emwazi’s friends believe his bad experience with counterterrorism officials to be behind his decision to join ISIS.